What is a hotel rate shopper?

 Hotel pricing data comes from a variety of on-line sources, such as major OTA platforms, metasearch engines, price comparison engines, and even the hotels own branded booking engines.
 The biggest OTA (at the moment), are Booking.com and Expedia.
 There’s a range of other platforms who act as Booking.com and Expedia resellers and some lesser known local platforms serving specific regions.

 There is also a range of rate shopping tools that help hotels get the most out of the OTAs listed above.
-The Hotel Price Reporter rate shopper covers both Booking.com and Expedia to help hotels stays on top of their revenue management strategy.
+The hotel rate shopper by Hotel Price Reporter covers both Booking.com and Expedia to help hotels stay on top of their revenue management strategy.

 Whether you want to benchmark your hotel’s performance or level up your revenue management strategy, a good rate shopper can provide the rate intelligence needed to increase your hotel’s RevPAR and RGI.